-- a) Civil Cover Sheet and Extra Copies of Complaint - i) Cases Subject to Electronic Filing.
+- i) Cases Subject to Electronic Filing.
 The complaint, civil cover sheet and any other documents being filed should be submitted to the Clerk in accordance with the electronic filing procedures adopted by the Court. - ii) Cases Exempt from Electronic Filing.
 When filing a complaint, counsel shall submit to the Clerk a complete civil cover sheet and two (2) copies of the complaint.